Looking for Alternatives to Chemical Drain Cleaners?

 Drain snake - Most sink clogs can be cleared out with a 25-foot drain snake, and contrary to popular belief, you don’t need a professional in order to get this done.

 Baking soda & vinegar - A natural way to clear the drain is with a half cup of baking soda and a half cup of vinegar.
-Let that sit in the sink drain for an hour and then pour boiling water down until it’s clear.
+Let that sit in the sink drain for an hour and then fill a pan with hot water and dump it down the drain.
+Then run hot water down the drain until it’s clear.

 Plunger - No, not the same plunger you use in your toilet.
 There are different types of plungers, depending on the drain you are trying to unclog.
 Keep a sink plunger to use on all of the sinks in your home.